Avishekh1/To_Fork/git-checklist.md

 As an aside, `git status` is your friend.
 Use it often :wink:

-While this might seem like a lot now, it's very helpful to have a consistent workflow since it keeps you organized and saves time and reduces errors in the long run.
+While this might seem like a lot now, it's very helpful to have a consistent workflow since it keeps you organized and saves time and reduces errors in the long run.This is really a nice readme.md file